AABucket/Titanic-ML-PredictiveModel/README.md

 # Starting the Predictive Model
 I have added the Data Analyses python file.
 This file runs some analysis and draws graphs to show which columns should be used for the predictive models.

+# Data Analysis
+To start off I had to look at the actual training dataset to get a feel of what type of data I would be working with.